Does your pet suffer from storm phobia?

-Here we are in storm season yet again and we are seeing a significant number of our canine companions suffering from storm phobias.
+Every year in storm season we see a significant number of our canine companions suffering from storm phobias.
 So what is “storm phobia”?
 Basically it is a disorder where there is a persistent and exaggerated fear of storms.
 Cats and dogs suffer from this phobia but we see the effects in dogs more often.

 Often the stimulus that brings on this fear in dogs can be rain, lightning, strong winds, thunder and changes in barometric pressure, which the dogs can feel before the storm hits.
 Owners who have dogs suffering from storm phobias notice their dogs becoming anxious sometimes hours before the storm arrives and if they are home can implement some measures to ease the dogs fear levels.